“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

 “So, just let it be and maybe you’ll see what you like happening in several months.”

-Joanne nods, taking out her notebook.
+Joanne nodded, taking out her notebook.

-Joanne smiles.
+Joanne smiled.
 “Oh.”

 “It’s not what you’re thinking.”

 Joanne still had on that teasing smile.
 “Uhuh.”